isaldiviagonzatti/landCSinkWealth/README.md

   - `final`: Final merged outputs for replication or figure generation

 - **Region/Scope**
+  - If no region/scope is specified, the data is reported at the country level as defined in the original raw data sources.
   - `sovereign`: Aggregated to sovereign country level (e.g., merging overseas territories)

 - **Method**